-A welfare manager may be a person from within the public body or a consultant engaged for that purpose.
+A welfare manager may be a person employed by CoL or a consultant engaged for that purpose.
+They must not be responsible for assessing or investigating the disclosure.

 &lt;sup>2 See Protection below for details of the legislative protections.